 The second BICM data collection cycle (2015-2019) was initiated with region-wide collection of data for all parameters beginning in 2015 (Figure 2).
+A final synthesis and assessment report for the BICM programs second cycle is in the process and expected to be completed in 2024.
 Additionally, BICM data management through CPRA Coastal Information Management System is ongoing with the majority of data, reports, and maps available on BICM Project page (https://cims.coastal.louisiana.gov/outreach/Projects/Bicm).
 All the individual reports of various components of BICM were finalized and delivered and could be accessed through CPRA website.